Putting AI in Front of the Customer Successfully

 14:30 – Panel Discussion: AI in the Contact Centre: Compliance or Conviction?

 In this panel session we will ask leaders why, and how, they implement AI.
-Instead of chasing trends or ticking boxes, we’ll focus on adopting AI with intent: to reduce customer friction, protect trust, elevate agent roles, and create long-term value.
+Instead of chasing trends or ticking boxes, we’ll focus on adopting AI with intent: to reduce customer friction, protect trust, elevate frontline roles, and create long-term value.

 Hosted by Kate Knowles, Services Director, CCMA

-• David Goodchild, Car Care Plan
+• David Goodchild, Continuous Improvement Manager, Car Care Plan

-• Nadia Ali, Westminster City Council
+• Nadia Ali, Complaints and Service Improvement Manager, Westminster City Council

 15:00 – Optional site tour